 |Environmental Web Page|

 Microsoft Corporation, headquartered in Redmond, Washington, is one of the world’s largest technology and software companies.
-As part of its commitment to operating sustainably, Microsoft is purchasing more than 1.9 billion kilowatt-hours (kWh) of green power annually, making the company the second largest green power user in the Green Power Partnership (GPP) as of July 2013.
+As part of its commitment to operating sustainably, Microsoft is purchasing more than 1.3 billion kilowatt-hours (kWh) of green power annually, making the company the third largest green power user in the Green Power Partnership (GPP) as of April 2014.
 Microsoft’s purchase, along with a combination of energy efficiency measures and an investment in high-quality carbon reduction projects, resulted in the company meeting its goal of reducing carbon emissions by at least 30 percent per unit of revenue below the company’s 2007 baseline.

 Microsoft’s green power use will contribute to its recently-announced companywide commitment to achieve carbon neutrality.
 To achieve this aim, the company created an accountability model which aims to improve efficiencies, increase renewable energy purchases, improve data collection and reporting, and further supports Microsoft’s ongoing goal of reducing its environmental impact.
 The company is quantifying the carbon impact of its operations and driving business decisions around energy use and air travel by setting an internal price on carbon, measuring emissions, and charging a carbon fee to the teams responsible for those emissions.
 Funds generated by the fee will be used to support efficiency, renewable energy and carbon offset projects.